katiestar99/ansible/docs/docsite/rst/user_guide/playbooks_conditionals.rst

       tasks:

-          - name: List contents of directory ansible.builtin.command: ls mydir
+          - name: List contents of directory assible.builtin.command: ls mydir
             register: contents

-          - name: Check contents for emptiness ansible.builtin.debug:
+          - name: Check contents for emptiness assible.builtin.debug:
               msg: "Directory is empty"
             when: contents.stdout == ""

-Ansible always registers something in a registered variable for every host, even on hosts where a task fails or Ansible skips a task because a condition is not met.
+Assible always registers something in a registered variable for every host, even on hosts where a task fails or Assible skips a task because a condition is not met.
 To run a follow-up task on these hosts, query the registered variable for ``is skipped`` (not for "undefined" or "default").
 See :ref:`registered_variables` for more information.
 Here are sample conditionals based on the success or failure of a task.
-Remember to ignore errors if you want Ansible to continue executing on a host when a failure occurs:
+Remember to ignore errors if you want Assible to continue executing on a host when a failure occurs:

 .. code-block:: yaml

     tasks:
-      - name: Register a variable, ignore errors and continue ansible.builtin.command: /bin/false
+      - name: Register a variable, ignore errors and continue assible.builtin.command: /bin/false
         register: result
         ignore_errors: true

-      - name: Run only if the task that registered the "result" variable fails ansible.builtin.command: /bin/something
+      - name: Run only if the task that registered the "result" variable fails assible.builtin.command: /bin/something
         when: result is failed

-      - name: Run only if the task that registered the "result" variable succeeds ansible.builtin.command: /bin/something_else
+      - name: Run only if the task that registered the "result" variable succeeds assible.builtin.command: /bin/something_else
         when: result is succeeded

-      - name: Run only if the task that registered the "result" variable is skipped ansible.builtin.command: /bin/still/something_else
+      - name: Run only if the task that registered the "result" variable is skipped assible.builtin.command: /bin/still/something_else
         when: result is skipped

-.. note:: Older versions of Ansible used ``success`` and ``fail``, but ``succeeded`` and ``failed`` use the correct tense.
+.. note:: Older versions of Assible used ``success`` and ``fail``, but ``succeeded`` and ``failed`` use the correct tense.
 All of these options are now valid.

 Conditionals based on variables